dlewis27/SSRgenotyper/README.md

 ## Map the Illumina reads to the modified reference

 Map trimmed and quality controlled Illumina reads (FASTQ) to the modified reference.
 We provide an example using BWA mem below, however any mapping software should work (minimap2, bowtie2, etc.).
 The illumina reads should be quality controlled (e.g., Trimmomatic) with PCR duplicates marked (e.g., Samtools -markdups).
+To genotype multiple individuals in a population, each individual should have its own FASTQ file (i.e., one FASTQ per individual, producing one SAM file per individual).
 To map Illumina reads with BWA:

 ### Index the modified reference file: